preservim/vim-colors-pencil/README.markdown

 ### Terminal Italics

-If you're using Vim in the terminal and your terminal supports italics, you can opt-in to italic support for some syntax highlighting, such as comments, by setting the following in your `.vimrc`:
+If you're using Vim in the terminal and your terminal supports italics, you can opt-in to italic support for some syntax highlighting, such as comments, by setting the following global:

 ```
 let g:pencil_terminal_italics = 1